 We grabbed fresh summer squash from Kent Meadows Farm, a small, local, family-owned farm in our community.
 They have a produce stand that we love to visit, stocked with a bunch of fresh fruit and vegetables.
 It got us thinking about all the great ways to incorporate healthy recipes into our soul food dishes!

-Of course we love our collard greens with ham hocks or greens with smoked turkey, sweet potatoes, black-eyed peas, and corn, but my mom also used to make sautéed zucchini and yellow squash growing up.
+Of course we love our collard greens with ham hocks, sweet potatoes, black-eyed peas, and creamed corn, but our parents also used to make sautéed zucchini and yellow squash growing up.
+Marrekus said his granddad, who is from the South, would cook the squash down in a skillet until it turned into a buttery-soft pulp.

-This recipe takes mere minutes of prep.
-Simply toss all the veggies on a sheet pan with olive oil and a bit of SPG (salt, pepper, and garlic).
-Another favorite way to make this roasted zucchini recipe is to add red onions and bell peppers.
+This recipe takes just a few minutes of prep.
+Simply toss all the veggies on a sheet pan with olive oil and a bit of salt, pepper, and granulated garlic.

-What is Summer Squash?
+What is summer squash?

 - Fresh Yellow Summer Squash: When cut into half-moons, it cooks quickly and evenly.